Jorge M. Agüero

 —Institute for Collaboration on Health, Intervention, and Policy, UConn.
 2014-present.

-— Development Economics, Latin American Studies Research Seminar, Introduction to Latino-American Writing and Research, Economic development in Latin America and the Caribbean.
+— Economic development in Latin America and the Caribbean

-“Health Shocks and their Long-Lasting Impact on Health Behaviors: Evidence from the 2009 H1N1 Pandemic in Mexico,” Journal of Health Economics (forthcoming, with Trinidad Beleche)
+Agüero, Jorge and Trinidad Beleche (2017) “Health Shocks and their Long-Lasting Impact on Health Behaviors: Evidence from the 2009 H1N1 Pandemic in Mexico.”
+Journal of Health Economics, 54(July): 40-55.

-“Do the more educated know more about health?
-Evidence from schooling and HIV knowledge in Zimbabwe,” Economic Development and Cultural Change (2014) 62(3): 489-517 (with Prashant Bharadwaj).
+Agüero, Jorge and Prashant Bharadwaj (2014) “Do the more educated know more about health?
+Evidence from schooling and HIV knowledge in Zimbabwe.”
+Economic Development and Cultural Change, 62(3): 489-517.